Strengthening Families Financial Benefits Tool

 A codesigned financial benefits tool

-Strengthening Families partner Mutual Ventures have developed an Excel tool to help adopter authorities forecast and track some of the financial benefits of implementing one of the Strengthening Families innovations.
-The tool is intended to facilitate discussion with local authority members and senior officers on the potential for financial benefits in excess of (and often far greater than) any additional ongoing costs.
-The ability to communicate these benefits is an important factor in ensuring ongoing commitment and funding the innovation after any initial period of grant funding.
+The tool has helped adopter authorities forecast and track some of the financial benefits of implementing one of the SFPC innovations.
+The tool has been used to facilitate discussion with local authority members and senior officers on potential financial benefits in excess of (and often far greater than) any additional ongoing costs.
+The ability to communicate these benefits is an important factor in ensuring ongoing commitment and funding for the innovation after any initial period of grant funding.

 The tool has three key features: benchmarking against statistical neighbours, future projections, and tracking of actual benefits.